pateash/kisanmitra/readme.md

 Please start this project if you like.

+## Deployments
+Automatic deployment is enabled to HerokuApp from master.

 ## Vulnerabilities

 If you discover a vulnerability within kisanmitra, please send an e-mail to Ashish Patel at ashishpatel0720@gmail.com.
 All  vulnerabilities will be promptly addressed.